xcding1212/Sie2nts/README.md

 # Sie2nts
-This is an R package used for random matrices users.
+This is an R package used for non-stationary time series users using Sieve methods.
 To install the package from Github, run:

 ```
 library(devtools)